Customizing Squarespace: How To Create A Custom Lock Screen For Your Password Protected Pages

 04 | Add your logo, header, body text and decide if you want the lock icon to be displayed or not

 05 | Add an image (or multiple ones for a slideshow)

 06 | Customize your fonts, colors and password bar

 04 | Save!

 **I recommend customizing a cover page instead of making your whole site password protected (you can link to your social media, customize a form and still get newsletter sign ups with a cover page), but I’m sure there are tons of reasons that protecting your page with a password might be a better reason for you.
 Just know you have the option of a cover page if your site is under construction :)

 If you have multiple password-protected pages I’d advise to keep your lock screen pretty general to your branding (versus being specific like mine is in the video), as the option to have multiple lock screen pages isn’t available at this time.

 For example, if I were to enable a password for Squarespace video tutorials and not change my current Lock Screen, visitors would see the screen that says “The Vault” and probably be pretty confused.
 In this instance I would need to change my Lock Screen to a branded photo and take out “The Vault”, then I’d be good to go!

-While you’re making improvements to your website, why don’t you take advantage of my website checklist to make sure your site is working as hard for your blog or business as possible!
+While you’re making improvements to your website, make sure to take advantage of my website checklist to ensure your site is working as hard for your business as possible!